 We are proud to report that from January–June 2020, 87% of our patients with strokes that underwent endovascular treatment had an excellent return of blood flow through the affected vessel.
 In addition, from January–June 2020, for our patients with strokes that received treatment with intravenous alteplase or tPA, there was a 0% rate of hemorrhagic complications.

-Meet our Program Director, Dr. David Thaler
+Meet our Stroke Center Director, Dr. Lester Y. Leung

 From prevention through rehabilitation

-Post-stroke treatment focuses on preventing further strokes via medications and/or lifestyle changes.
-Some of our patients stay at the Michael Neely Neuroscience Center at Tufts MC, which opened in 2011 and features the latest treatment technology.
-Unlike general intensive care units, this 15-bed facility is staffed only by medical professionals who specialize in treating critically ill neurological and neurosurgical patients.
+Our patients with very severe strokes may receive care in the Michael Neely Neuroscience Center at Tufts MC, which opened in 2011 and features the latest in critical care advances.
+This 15-bed critical care and intermediate care facility is directed by board-certified neurointensivists with expertise in treating critically ill neurological and neurosurgical patients.

-While many of our patients undergo rehabilitation close to their homes, Tufts MC does have a Stroke Rehabilitation Clinic, which helps patients regain function and independence.
-It's just one more example of our commitment to providing comprehensive care for stroke and other cerebrovascular disorders.
+Post-stroke treatment focuses on preventing recurrent strokes and also on recovery, rehabilitation, and adaptation to persistent neurologic deficits.
+While many of our patients undergo rehabilitation close to their homes, Tufts MC has a Neurorehabilitation Clinic that helps patients regain function and independence.
+This is just one more example of our commitment to providing comprehensive care for stroke and other cerebrovascular disorders.